lakshyavyas/pigeon-api/design/api_features.md

 - able to delete user  🛠

 ## Admin - Organization Profile
+- able to fetch organization profile  ✅
-- able to update organization profile  🛠
+- able to update organization profile  ✅
-- able to create organization logo  🛠
+- able to create organization logo  ✅
-- able to delete organization logo  🛠
+- able to delete organization logo  ✅

 ## Guest -Conversation
 - able to list all conversations  🛠